-Recommendation: We recommend that the School enhance its financial closing procedures to capture all the closing adjustments and supporting documents.
+Recommendation: It was recommended that the School enhance its financial closing procedures to capture all the closing adjustments and supporting documents.
 As part of the process, the School should evaluate all fiscal year 2020 post-closing and audit adjustments to ensure that procedures and controls are in place to properly identify and record similar entries in the future, on a timely basis.
-We also recommend that the School review the sufficiency of resources dedicated to the financial reporting close process to ensure that the financial statements are prepared accurately and timely.
+It was also recommended that the School review the sufficiency of resources dedicated to the financial reporting close process to ensure that the financial statements are prepared accurately and timely.